encryption4all/postguard/pg-core/README.md

  src="https://postguard.eu/pg_logo.svg"/>
 </p>

-PostGuard is cryptographic protocol that utilizes identity-based primitivesto provide confidentiality, integrity and authenticity over messages.
+PostGuard is cryptographic protocol that utilizes identity-based primitives to provide confidentiality, integrity and authenticity over messages.

 ⚠️ **Warning**: This implementation has not been audited and is not ready for use in production.
 Use at your own risk!